zyq512/all-in-docker/README.md

 # Description
-This is a project includes frontend, backend, db and all three run in docker.
+This is a project includes frontend, backend, db and all three run in docker.<br>
+Support both development and production environment.

 * frontend: react
 * backend: nodejs